Preparing for Treatment

 If you develop liver problems during treatment with TURALIO, your healthcare provider may do blood tests more often to monitor you.
 It is important to stay under the care of your healthcare provider during treatment with TURALIO.

-Stop taking TURALIO and call your healthcare provider right away if you develop yellowing of your skin and whites of your eyes
+Stop taking TURALIO and call your healthcare provider right away if you develop yellowing of your skin and whites of your eyes or dark urine.

 Please see the Important Safety Information below regarding serious liver problems.